YunChiLeong/Battle-Bot-Arena-Server-Client-App/README.md

 ## Running the Server
 The server takes at least 1 parameters which is the number of players.
-                  java -jar BatBot161.jar  2
-starts it up with 2 players
 ![image](https://user-images.githubusercontent.com/47125700/170398188-a8748d26-8ee0-4ad0-a172-c4260804e31f.png)
+This command starts a game with 2 players.

 ### Multiplayer Game
 For teams you need an extra parameter, the number of players per team.